 Guatemala has the fourth highest rate of chronic malnutrition in the world and the highest in Latin America and the Caribbean.
 Nearly half of all Guatemalan children under the age of five (48.9 percent, according to the World Food Programme) are chronically malnourished.
 This already devastating problem is nearly twice as severe among indigenous children, 8 of every 10 of whom suffer from chronic malnutrition, according to UNICEF.
 In the primarily rural, indigenous Department of Chimaltenango, where ALDEA works, about 70 percent of children suffer from chronic malnutrition.

 Together with our partners, we implement programs in nutrition and health, environment, and empowerment for a community-led integrated approach to the complex problem of chronic childhood malnutrition.

 Chronic childhood malnutrition is a debilitating consequence of poverty.
 Stunting is the telltale sign of chronic malnutrition, but its consequences are far more dire than poor physical growth.
 Chronically malnourished children are more susceptible to disease and infection, causing high rates of infant and child mortality.
 Chronic malnutrition also causes cognitive impairments, which are often irreversible.
 Children who suffer from these impairments are more likely to drop out of school and grow up to have less potential for economic success later in life.

 Chronic malnutrition happens over time and is the result of multiple factors.
 We can group these factors into three constellations:

 The graphic below illustrates the problem of malnutrition and its root causes on a global scale.
-These same issues are part of the situation in Guatemala.
+These same issues are part of the public health context of Guatemala.
 To reduce chronic malnutrition over the long term, our work needs to address these fundamental issues—poverty and the status of women.